nasa-gibs/worldview/config/default/common/config/metadata/stories/hurricane_dorian_september_2019/step006.md

-The hurricane also affected Florida, Georgia, South Carolina and North Carolina, where it weakened into Category 1 hurricane on 6 September near Cape Hatteras, North Carolina.
+The hurricane also affected the United States - Florida, Georgia, South Carolina and North Carolina, where it weakened into Category 1 hurricane on 6 September near Cape Hatteras.
 This animation shows the daily progression of the storm from 1 September to 5 September 2019.